Cornufer punctatus

 Cornufer punctatus, commonly known as the dotted wrinkled ground frog, is a species of frog in the family Ceratobatrachidae.
-It is endemic to Western New Guinea (Indonesia) and occurs in the Arfak and Wondiwoi Mountains in the Guinean mainland well as on some adjacent islands (Batanta and Waigeo).
+It is endemic to Western New Guinea (Indonesia) and occurs in the Arfak and Wondiwoi Mountains on the New Guinea mainland well as on some adjacent islands (Batanta and Waigeo).

 Description

 Adult males can grow to 51 mm and adult females to 79 mm in snout–vent length.
 Dorsal skin is relatively smooth, apart from the supratympanic fold.
 The fingers and the toes bear enlarged and grooved discs.
 The toes are one-third to one-half webbed.
 In preserved specimens, the dorsal surfaces are almost patternless dark brown.
 The facial area is darker brown and has broad, vertical bars on the upper lip that become less distinct on the lower lip.
 The sides of the body are lightly mottled and the groin is more heavily mottled.
 Much finer mottling is present on the posterior surfaces of the thighs, whereas the under sides of the tibias are heavily mottled.
 Other ventral surfaces are pale and nearly patternless, apart from the faint grayish mottling on the chin.